-Installation files for each of the supported bare metal platforms are available on the KEMP Technologies website.
+Installation files for each of the supported bare metal platforms are available on the Kemp website.

 This document provides further information on each of the bare metal boot options.